OPEC+ rebuffs U.S. calls for speedier oil output increases By Reuters - Up News Info

 His statement is part of a broad effort by the White House to pressure OPEC and its allies to increase supply.

+“OPEC+ seems unwilling to use the capacity and power it has now at this critical moment of global recovery for countries around the world,” a White House spokesperson said on Thursday.

+“The President believes Americans should have access to affordable energy, including at the pump, and has directed us to continue monitoring the markets and be prepared to use all tools as needed”, the spokesperson said.

-The world’s largest oil producer, the United States, which is not part of OPEC+, saw its production fall steeply in 2020 when oil prices plunged as a result of the coronavirus pandemic.
-Production has since recovered but much slower than anticipated.
+The world’s largest oil producer, the United States, which is not part of OPEC+, saw its production fall steeply in 2020 and production has since recovered much slower than anticipated.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.